 6.2A.1.2 UE maximum output power for Intra-band non-contiguous CA

-For intra-band non-contiguous carrier aggregation with one uplink carrier on the PCC, the requirements in clause 6.2.2 apply.
+For intra-band non-contiguous carrier aggregation with one uplink carrier on the PCC, the requirements in clause 6.2.1 apply for power class 3 or for other power classes as indicated in clause 5.5A.2.

 For intra-band non-contiguous carrier aggregation with two uplink carriers the maximum output power is specified in Table 6.2A.1.2-1.

 Table 6.2A.1.2-1: UE Power Class for intraband non-contiguous CA